Director, HiQ and Library Services

 Print copies of theses submitted prior to 2013 and not under embargo or other restrictions are held in closed access in the QUT Library and are available on request for use within the Library.

-When submitting their final thesis, a higher degree research candidate may request the Dean of Research and Research Training to embargo the thesis.
+When submitting their final thesis, a higher degree research candidate may request the Pro Vice-Chancellor (Graduate Research and Development) to embargo the thesis.
 If approved, the QUT Library will restrict access to the thesis as stipulated by the Dean.

 Copyright of a thesis is normally vested in the candidate.
 Copyright materials included in theses but owned by a third party, such as a publisher, can only be reproduced in the digital thesis in QUT ePrints - Digital Theses with proof of written permission from the copyright holder.
 Higher degree research candidates must ensure that appropriate approvals are obtained prior to submission of their thesis.
 Copyright material for which permission from the copyright holder has not been obtained must be removed from the thesis that is made available via QUT ePrints - Digital Theses.